juliw9/FrenchLanguageClassifier/README.md

 The link to our streamlit app is provided here: https://ert3nlx6v3x4qqtfce6psh.streamlit.app

-The link to our YouTube video is here:
+The link to our YouTube video is provided here: